 Counting the total number of occupancy sensors and dividing by the total Functional Space area is not a permissible method of calculating the lighting control zone size.

-Where Assessors have identified occupancy control systems integrated into individual luminaires, Functional Spaces will automatically identify for consideration under the Good category where Assessors have:
+Where Assessors have identified occupancy control systems integrated into individual luminaires, these Functional Spaces will automatically qualify for a rating of ‘Good’ control capacity i.e. ALL lighting control zones within the Functional Space are less than 100m², where Assessors have: